-Artha helps organizations create more effective social products and services through human-centered and behavioral design processes.
-This means putting the people you serve at the center of problem solving efforts to create products, services and programs that work.
-It includes taking into account existing evidence on human behavior, and studying what others have already tried, so that you design a solution that is effective.
+Artha helps organizations create more effective social products and services through human-centered and behavioral design.
+This means helping you put the people you serve at the center of problem solving efforts to create products, services and programs that work.
+It includes taking into account existing evidence on human behavior, as well as studying what others have already tried - so that you design a solution that is effective more efficiently.
 We ask the right questions; garner insights from relevant pre-existing evidence and ground level needs assessments; and facilitate the ideation, creation and testing of potential solutions.
 In short, we're social impact strategists who believe in the power of design to do good.

 You don't need to be the majority.

-We'll help you design systems to measure progress and make data-driven decisions, from indicator development to impact evaluation design.
+We'll help you design studies and systems to measure impact and make data-driven decisions.
 The world is unpredictable, but you can set yourself up to adapt effectively and efficiently by systematically collecting evidence-based insights.

 Any organization's capacity to instigate social change starts with their biggest asset: people.